How to invest your first £100 in the UK

 And when I was growing up, he took a different approach to pocket money.

-Instead of handing out cash for sweets, he saved £2 a week in a Cash ISA from the day I was born until I was 18.
+Instead of handing out cash for sweets, he saved £2 a week in a cash ISA from the day I was born until I was 18.

 On the day of my 18th birthday, he presented me with an envelope showing what the balance was – the £1,872 he'd invested, a surprisingly high amount in itself considering it was just £2 per week, was now worth over £3,000 thanks to interest.